bmeme/memento/README.md

     *user*
       Renders a table containing info about current user referring to the active api.

-GIT
-    *memento git* is a configurable tool with the main purpose to help developers creating branches, following git-flow-like (but divergent) flows.
-This is not a wrapper around git core features, but just something like an extension.

-    *memento git* provides the following operations:

-    *config*
-      Manages Memento Git configurations providing the following operations:

-      *init*
-        Initialize your git repository storing configurations that will be used for branches creation, project name configuration and git hooks management.

-      *list*
-        Lists all Memento Git configurations.

-      *delete*
-        Delete all Memento Git configurations affecting your current repository.

-    *root*
-      Utitlity command used to show the repository root.

-    *start [--source]*
-      Creates a new branch starting from the configured source branch.
-Use --source option to override the default one.
-If during the configuration operation, the Redmine support was enabled, you will be asked to insert a Redmine Issue Id.
-It will be used to build the new branch, following the configured branch pattern.
-Via the *workflow* tool, is possible to create a rule for updating issue status and done ratio on git flow start, automatically assigning it to current user, and optionally add a comment.

-    *finish [--safe]*
-      Use this command to merge current branch into the configure destination branch.
-Current branch will also be deleted if the delete configuration has been set.
-If you are not familiar with this command, use the --safe option to avoid unwanted behaviors (you will be asked to confirm destination and deletion options).
-Via the *workflow* tool, is possible to create a rule for updating issue status and done ratio on git flow finish and optionally add a comment.

 SCHEMA
     *memento schema* is the automatic update manager for Memento codebase.